Skip to main content

 info

-For overworld maps, 0,0 is in the top left of the whole map.
+For overworld maps, 0,0 is in the top left (North West) corner of the map.

 HeightLayer